Facebook Embed Plug Script

 How a Palestinian-stabbed, 20-year old Israeli was rescued by a NY-born oleh

 Brooklyn-born, Aaron Adler, a first-responder with Israel's Magen David Adom, is reunited with rescued 20-year old Israeli, Gilad Mezamer.
 Gilad tells the story of having been stabbed in head by Muslim Arab in Kiryat Arba, near Hebron, Israel and how he was rescued by Magen David Adom.
-Recorded in Beverly Hills, Oct 30, 2017.
+Recorded at an American Friends of Magen David Adom fundraising event held Oct 30, 2017 in Beverly Hills, California.

 Israeli TV- an American success story?- Israel Film Festival debuts Mossad 101- action-suspense series' 2nd season premiere